bootleq/vim-cycle/README.md

 - [switch.vim][] by [AndrewRadev][Andrew's Blog]
   Supports more complicated patterns like ruby `:a => 'b'` to `a: 'b'`, which is generally unable to achieve by alternative projects.

+- [vim-clurin][] by [syngan][]
+  Another early implementation, seems to have custom pattern and replace function features, but lacks documentation.

 TODO